Investment & Insurance

 Rochelle Matthews Stoltzfus, MA, LPC, CDWF, EMDR Certified, EMDR Approved Consultant

-Highmark, Quest, Self-PayRella Miller, MSS, LCSW, EMDR Therapist
+Highmark, Quest, Capital, Self-PayRella Miller, MSS, LCSW, EMDR Certified

-Highmark, Quest, Self-PayLaura Gandy, MA, Professional Counselor, EMDR Therapist:
+Highmark, Quest, Capital, Self-PayJanine Leaman, MS, MA, Professional Counselor, EMDR Therapist:

 What do I do if there are multiple companies listed on my card or my plan is from out of state?

-Sometimes insurance carriers cover medical and mental health services through different entities.
+Sometimes insurance carriers cover medical and mental health services through different entities, this is called a “carve-out.”
 We may be credentialed with your plan for mental health services even if it seems unclear.
 You can contact your insurance company directly and check if we are covered IN NETWORK provider for mental health service.
 Additionally, many plans have claims submitted to local branches of the company even if they are listed as out of state plans.

 Can you see me if I do not have one of your accepted insurances?